MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/commanding.md

 ## Next steps

-For a complete example that demonstrates a [XamlUICommand](/uwp/api/windows.ui.xaml.input.xamluicommand) and [StandardUICommand](/uwp/api/windows.ui.xaml.input.standarduicommand) implementation, see the [XAML Controls Gallery](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlUIBasics) sample.
+For a complete example that demonstrates a [XamlUICommand](/uwp/api/windows.ui.xaml.input.xamluicommand) and [StandardUICommand](/uwp/api/windows.ui.xaml.input.standarduicommand) implementation, see the [WinUI 2 Gallery](https://github.com/Microsoft/WinUI-Gallery) sample.

 ## See also